 Today I’ll briefly discuss two others, both of which, like the first, describe machine learning systems.
 One paper addresses the problem of media detection, or recognizing when the speech captured by a digital-assistant device comes from a TV or radio rather than a human speaker.
 In particular, we develop a way to better characterize media audio by examining longer-duration audio streams versus merely classifying short audio snippets.
 Media detection helps filter a particularly deceptive type of background noise out of speech signals.

-For our other paper, we used semi-supervised learning to train a system developed from an external dataset to do audio event detection.
+For our other paper, we used semi-supervised learning to train a system developed from an external dataset to do acoustic-event detection.
 Semi-supervised learning uses small sets of annotated training data to leverage larger sets of unannotated data.
 In particular, we use tri-training, in which three different models are trained to perform the same task, but on slightly different data sets.
 Pooling their outputs corrects a common problem in semi-supervised training, in which a model’s errors end up being amplified.

 Our media detection system is based on the observation that the audio characteristics we would most like to identify are those common to all instances of media sound, regardless of content.
 Our network design is an attempt to abstract away from the properties of particular training examples.